ApiO/ld23-NastyBubbly/README.md

 See: http://ludumdare.com/compo/ludum-dare-23/?action=preview&uid=12088

+To play just clone the repo and open the file `build/index.html`

 ## Controls:
 - UP and DOWN Arrows: Move the fish well, Up and down.
 - SPACEBAR: Speed boost.